- 7 days ago

 The perfect domain is just a click away: claim your domain →

-A ccTLD stands for Country Code Top-Level Domain.
-It serves as the digital flag for a website, instantly telling visitors which part of the world the site belongs to.
+A ccTLD stands for country code top-level domain.
+It shows visitors where the website is based and which country or region it’s connected to.
 While generic top-level domains (gTLDs) like .com, .net or .org are open for anyone to use regardless of location, ccTLDs are specifically reserved for countries, sovereign states and dependent territories.

 These domains are based on the ISO 3166-1 alpha-2 codes, which are standard two-letter codes used to represent countries.
 For example, .fr is for France, .be is for Belgium and .nl is for the Netherlands.

-However, some ccTLDs have gained popularity beyond their geographic borders due to creative branding possibilities—like .tv (Tuvalu) for media sites or .io (British Indian Ocean Territory) for tech startups.
+However, some ccTLDs have gained popularity beyond their geographic borders due to creative branding possibilities e.g. .tv (Tuvalu) for media sites or .io (British Indian Ocean Territory) for tech startups.

 Benefits of using a ccTLD